 Detection of combined TB and DM is a first step towards better disease management.
 The prevalence of DM among TB patients varies across settings but is generally >10% and often much higher, especially in older age groups, with up to 50% of cases newly detected on screening22,56,57.
 Diabetes screening in TB patients is not straightforward.
 Diabetes risk scores and different laboratory measurements like fasting or random blood glucose levels, OGTT and HbA1c need to be evaluated in different settings and patient populations58.
-There is also a lack of clarity regarding the optimal timing of DM screening, as active TB can induce insulin resistance and stress-hyperglycemia.28 Ongoing TANDEM studies have demonstrated the heterogeneity in diagnostic accuracy of screening algorithms among different populations59 In general, point of care HbA1c and blood glucose testing, in combination with age, diagnosed the most DM patients, but the sensivity and specificity of these approaches were highly variable59.
+There is also a lack of clarity regarding the optimal timing of DM screening, as active TB can induce insulin resistance and stress-hyperglycemia.28 Ongoing TANDEM studies have demonstrated the heterogeneity in diagnostic accuracy of screening algorithms among different populations59.
+In general, point of care HbA1c and blood glucose testing, in combination with age, diagnosed the most DM patients, but the sensivity and specificity of these approaches were highly variable59.

-The yield of TB screening among diabetic patients is much lower.
-In settings in which TB prevalence is <25 per 100,000, at least 1000 people with DM would need to be screened to detect a single additional case of TB.60 In contrast, in countries like India, screening 90-350 people with DM would be expected to yield one or more TB cases61.
+The yield of TB screening among patients with DMis much lower.
+Where TB prevalence is <25 per 100,000, at least 1000 people with DM would need to be screened to detect a single additional case of TB.60 In contrast, in countries like India, screening 90-350 people with DM would be expected to yield one or more TB cases61.
 Risk stratification (including background TB prevalence, history of TB, DM “severity”, smoking, socio-economic variables, and presence of cough) could help prioritise a subgroup of DM patients for TB screening.
 Again, more data are needed regarding the most optimal screening tools (questionnaires, microbiological tests and chest X-rays) for TB in diabetes or general medicine clinics.
 New developments, such as computer-assisted X-ray reading62, may help facilitate screening DM patients for TB in some high incidence settings; but, at present, this is highly unlikely to be a cost-effective approach.

-60,6364-66
+Screening patients with DM for latent TB infection (LTBI)

+Screening and treatment of LTBI has been advocated for groups at high risk of developing active TB disease like HIV-infected individuals.
+This approach may theoretically help progress towards TB elimination in some higher-income settings, where a high proportion of TB cases arise from reactivation among foreign born migrants with DM, suggesting that this group may be an appropriate population on which to focus LTBI screening.60,63 LTBI diagnosis is very important and should precede treatment.
+However, the few studies in the literature on the impact of DM on TB are small and show contradictory results in terms of the QuantiFERON® test in patients with DM64-66.
+Immune-based tests do not predict TB disease very well.
+Currently there is no evidence that LTBI treatment is effective among people with DM, nor if it leads to more isoniazid (INH) hepatotoxicity, or lower drug levels.
+No cost- effectiveness studies have been done, and it is unclear how to counsel providers to test and treat LTBI, or how to encourage DM patients to accept and adhere to LTBI treatment.

 Clinical management of combined TB and DM